-In Portuguese continental waters, sampling length frequency distributions of R. montagui at the five main landing ports (Póvoa do Varzim, Matosinhos, Peniche, Sesimbra and Setúbal) are present in Figure 6 for nets and longlines separately.
+In the Portuguese continental waters, sampling length frequency distributions of R. clavata at the five main landing ports (Póvoa do Varzim, Matosinhos, Peniche, Sesimbra and Setúbal) are presented in Figure 9 for nets and for longlines separately.
 Length frequency distributions were built with no extrapolation to the total estimated landed weight of the species.
-The length distributions, as well as, the length ranges are similar between the two gears among years.
+The length distributions, as well as the length ranges, are similar between the two gears and among years.

-Figure 6 - Portuguese continental coast (ICES division 9.a).
-Sampling length frequency distributions of Raja montagui at the five main landing ports (Póvoa do Varzim, Matosinhos, Peniche, Sesimbra and Setúbal) during the period 2008-20013.
+Figure 9 - Portuguese continental coast (ICES Division 9.a).
+Sampling length frequency distributions of R. clavata at the five main landing ports (Póvoa do Varzim, Matosinhos, Peniche, Sesimbra and Setúbal) during the period 2008-2013.